 The programme consists of six taught units and a dissertation project.
 You will learn from natural scientists about the fundamentals of climate science and analysis of remotely sensed data.
-Taught units delivered by social scientists provide training in areas such as environmental governance, policy analysis and statistical methods.
-In the Consultancy Project unit, you will have the opportunity to develop a range of practical skills through an extended team-based project that is of interest to one of our partner organisations.
+Taught units delivered by social scientists will provide training in areas such as environmental governance, policy analysis and statistical methods.
+The optional Consultancy Project unit provides the opportunity to develop a range of practical skills through an extended team-based project that is of interest to one of our partner organisations.

 You then complete a research dissertation on an environmental topic of your choice, either independently or in partnership with an external organisation in the public, private or non-profit sector.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Environmental Policy and Management.